TheMuuj/TheMuuj.github.io/_posts/2021-09-21-web-apps-and-dates.md

 ## Introduction

-First, I highly recommend watching [The Problem with Time and Timezones](https://www.youtube.com/watch?v=-5wpm-gesOY) featuring Tom Scott on the [Computerphile](https://www.youtube.com/channel/UC9-y-6csu5WGm29I7JiwpnA) channel if you have not already.
-Be warned, it can induce anxiety.
+First, if you have not already seen this, I highly recommend watching [The Problem with Time and Timezones](https://www.youtube.com/watch?v=-5wpm-gesOY) featuring Tom Scott on the [Computerphile channel](https://www.youtube.com/channel/UC9-y-6csu5WGm29I7JiwpnA).

 Second, I'm disappointed in the state of date/time support in JavaScript.
 There are two pretty good libraries out there: [Moment.js](https://momentjs.com/) and [date-fns](https://date-fns.org/).
 Each has their pros and cons, but they're both certainly better than dealing with the native JavaScript `Date`.

 Third, I'm equally disappointed in the built-in date-picker components that HTML5 added.
 Sure, they're great if you're trying to write a website that supports running without any JavaScript.
 I know those developers exist, but it's never me.
-I will go into more detail about the issues in future posts, but [the MDN page on the topic](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/date#handling_browser_support) does a pretty good job of covering the basic problems.
+I will go into more detail about the issues in future posts, but suffice to say [the MDN page on the topic](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/date#handling_browser_support) does a pretty good job of covering the basic problems.

 ## The JavaScript `Date` type

 When the `Date` type was first introduced, it only supported "local" time and used two digits for the year.
 We're already off to a bad start.
-I get it, browsers probably didn't have great Date libraries in the languages they were developed in, and almost every language/framework has started off on the wrong foot, including .NET.
+I get it, early browsers probably didn't have great date/time libraries in the languages they were developed in, and practically *every* language/framework has started off on the wrong foot, including .NET.
+Java, from which JavaScript derives much of its early inspiration with regard to date handling, was particularly problematic.

-I'm also briefly ignoring the issue that the JavaScript `Date` doesn't support dates without times, which will come up later when I cover the problems creating a great user experience for picking dates/times.
+I'm also briefly ignoring the issue that the JavaScript `Date` doesn't support dates *without* times, which will come up later when I cover the problems creating a great user experience for picking date values.

-Four-digit years and UTC were added later in a backwards-compatible way, making `Date` a bit more palatable.
-Still, this means it only supports "local" time and UTC.
+Four-digit years and UTC conversions were added later in a more-or-less backwards-compatible way, making `Date` a bit more palatable.
+Still, this means it only supports *"local"* time and UTC.

-I write "local" time because it's really the timezone on the computer that the browser is running on, and not any preference specified by the user.
-I have used web applications through secure appliances where the timezone on the remote computer was locked, and thus "local" time would often times be several hours off of where I was.
+I write *"local"* time because it's really the timezone on the computer that the browser is running on, and not any preference specified by the user.
+I have used web applications through secure appliances where the timezone on the remote computer was locked, and thus *"local"* time would often times be several hours off of where I actually was located.

-And even where I am may not be the timezone I want to use when times are presented to me in a web application.
+And even where I am physically located may not be the timezone I want to use when times are presented to me in a web application.
 It's a perfectly acceptable *default*, setting, but I would like a way to override this.

+**Aside:** It would be nice for browsers to let you change some of these preferences for specific sites independently of the operating system, but that may be a pipe dream.

 For instance, I may be travelling from the Central Time to the Pacific Time, and I may adjust my computer's setting accordingly.
-In the case of mobile devices, it may happen automatically.
+In the case of mobile devices, it may even happen automatically.
 When I log in to a particular web application, I may or may not want all of the dates to shift to the new timezone.
 If I'm scheduling an appointment while I'm travelling, I might prefer to continue to interact with an application in my "home" timezone.

+One solution would be to have a "timezone picker" as part of your date/time picker.
+That's not for the faint of heart, though.

 Of course, none of this is unique to web applications.
 It's just that browsers don't provide great solutions for dealing with the problems.